ChewChat/chew.chat/index.md

 ---
-description: Channels, rules, guides, and more!
+Description: Channels, Rules, Guides, and More!
 ---

 Repository for the ChewCraft IRC Network.